Atlantic Records: 2000s

 A country music division, which was founded in the 1980s, was closed in 2001.

 Time Warner sold Warner Music Group to a group of investors for $2.6 billion in late 2003.
 The deal closed in early 2004, consolidating Elektra Records and Atlantic into one label operated in the eastern United States.

 "Weird Al" Yankovic edits Atlantic Records' Wikipedia page to read "YOU SUCK!" in the music video for the song "White & Nerdy".

 In 2006, the label denied "Weird Al" Yankovic permission to release "You're Pitiful", a parody of James Blunt's "You're Beautiful", despite Blunt's approval.
 Atlantic said it was too early in Blunt's career, and it did not want him to be a one-hit wonder.
 Although Yankovic could have made the parody anyway, claiming fair use, his record label, Volcano Entertainment, thought it best not to "go to war" with Atlantic.
 The parody was released online for free on June 7.
 He later recorded two more parodies, "White & Nerdy", and "Do I Creep You Out", both released September 26 to replace it.
 He wore T-shirts reading "Atlantic Records sucks" while performing live and, in the music video for "White & Nerdy", he defaces Atlantic's article on Wikipedia, replacing the page with "YOU SUCK!" in large type, which resulted in many repeat vandals.

 In 2007, the label celebrated its 60th anniversary with the May 2 PBS broadcast of the American Masters documentary Atlantic Records: The House that Ahmet Built and the simultaneous Starbucks CD release of Atlantic 60th Anniversary: R&B Classics Chosen By Ahmet Ertegun.

 That year also saw Atlantic reach a milestone for major record labels.
 According to the International Herald Tribune, "More than half of its music sales in the United States are now from digital products like downloads on iTunes and ring tones for cellphones", doing so "without seeing as steep of a decline in compact disc sales as the rest of the industry".

 2020s

 In the early 2020s, Atlantic Records adopted new strategies to adapt to the changing media landscape.
 With new avenues for talent discovery, such as platforms like TikTok, the record company expanded its consideration for new talents to newly emerging artists on social media.
 Musical acts such as Flyana Boss, Efflo and Flawed Mangoes have subsequently been signed by the label as a result.
 In 2024, Atlantic Records signed New Zealand and South Korean singer Rosé, a member of the girl group Blackpink, for her solo career.
-In September 2025, it was announced Hilary Duff had signed with the label, with plans to release her first album in a decade, as well as a docu-series chronically her return to music.
+In September 2025, it was announced Hilary Duff had signed with the label, with plans to release her first album in a decade, as well as a docu-series chronicling her return to music.

+In May 2026, Ed Sheeran revealed his decision to depart Atlantic, citing his desire for a change in his professional career.
+Two months later, it was announced Miley Cyrus had signed with the label, transferring from Sony Music.